Jonathan Safran Foer: part two

 Another European region is preparing to turn its back on the EU by not turning back its clocks.
 The regional parliament of the Balearic Islands is asking the central government to allow it to permanently adhere to Daylight Savings Time, which would mean that the easterly island would not have to turn its clocks back this coming weekend along with the rest of Spain and the EU.
 The sun sets on the Mediterranean archipelagos about an hour before it goes down on the continent’s most westerly cities.
 The Illes amb Claror (bright islands) movement has been gathering popular and political support in recent years.
 By turning the clocks back an hour Balearic politicians argue that those on the islands use more electricity and lose valuable hours in which to do outdoor activities, and visit shops and other small businesses.

 A panel of guests from the worlds of politics and journalism on what the US election means for the rest of the world.

 For £100, subscribe and never miss a copy: includes 10 issues of Monocle, The Escapist, The Forecast and a Voyage tote.

 Monocle pop-up shop in Merano

 The Monocle Seasonal Shop in Merano contains exclusive collaborations.
-Open throughout the summer-holiday period.
+Open this autumn and the winter holiday period.

 Featured podcasts and chapters